pranay7293/MineSweeper/README.md

 ## 🧐🔍 How to Play:

 1️⃣ Choose your preferred board size (side length: 9 to 25) and dive into the challenge. <br>
-2️⃣ Select your game mode: '0' for a 10x10 board with 10 mines, '1' for 20 mines, or '2' for a daring 30 mine setup. <br>
+2️⃣ Select your gameplay mode: By entering '0', '1', or '2' as per your interest. <br>
 3️⃣ Strategically reveal tiles by entering the x and y coordinates – but watch out for those mines!  <br>
 4️⃣ First move dilemma?
 No worries!
 If your first move hits a mine, the game will gracefully adjust, giving you a fair start.  <br>